Research Enhancement Program Guidelines

 - Any research involving human or animal subjects must be approved by the Internal Review Board (IRB) and the Institutional Animal Care and Use Committees (IACUC), respectively, before a grant account can be set up.

-- If faculty PI’s or Co-PI’s wish to monitor grant activity (viewing budget to actual reports or approving requisitions) then they must submit a SAP Financial Security Authorization form and will be contacted by the SAP Training Team and may be subject to attend specific training sessions.
+- If faculty PIs or CIs wish to monitor grant activity (viewing budget to actual reports or approving requisitions) then they must submit a SAP Financial Security Authorization form.
+Also indicated on the SAP Financial Security forms are the names of any administrative support staff (e.g. Research Coordinators, Departmental Administrative Assistants, Procurement Specialists, etc.) who are needed to assist with management of the award.

-Department chairs will be issued the purchase/requisition approver role on awards from their departments so that they can assist the faculty in administering the grants.
+Department chairs / school directors will be issued the purchase/requisition approver role on awards from their departments so that they can assist the faculty in administering the grants.

-Departmental administrative assistants will perform other functions such as payroll approval, budget transfers and purchase requests.
-Therefore, they will require a Security Authorization form signed by the faculty PI delegating those duties to the administrative assistant.
+Departmental administrative assistants or Research Coordinators may perform other functions such as payroll approval, budget transfers and purchase requests.
+Therefore, they will require a Security Authorization form signed by the faculty PI delegating those duties.

-All Personnel Change Request forms (PCR’s) for designating summer salary for faculty, graduate student stipends and hourly wages must be forwarded to the REP Director, JCK 489, for approval.
-Requests for payments to human subjects must also be approved by the REP Director, but travel reimbursement requests do not require REP Director approval.
+All Personnel Change Request forms (PCR’s) for designating summer salary for faculty, graduate student stipends and hourly wages must be submitted in accordance with University procedures.

 - The maximum REP budget period allowed is 18 months (January through May 31 of the following year).
 In situations where account set up is delayed as a result of compliance approvals (IRB/IACUC), a minimum project period of 12 months is guaranteed.
 Grantees are strongly encouraged to submit compliance protocols as soon as possible.

-- All equipment purchased with REP funds is the property of the university.
+- ll equipment purchased with REP funds is the property of the university.
 Equipment is not to be considered for the grantee's exclusive use once the REP project is completed.

 - Faculty members receiving an REP grant are expected to serve as continuing faculty members at Texas State University for the duration of the grant period.
 If the employment status of the faculty member changes during the grant period, the faculty member should immediately notify the REP Director of the change.
 The grant account will be inactivated on the last day of employment and any unexpended funds will be returned to the Research Enhancement Program for future allocation.

-- Recipients of awards must submit a written terminal report to the REP Director by June 1 following the termination date.
+- Recipients of awards must submit a written terminal report to the REP Director by June 15 following the termination date.
 The final report is a summary of the project accomplishments highlighting any publications, presentations and external grant proposals that result from the REP. Faculty are not eligible to apply for REP grants until reports from past grants have been submitted.
-The terminal report template can be found on line at: https://www.osp.txstate.edu/REP/terminalRpt.php
+The terminal report template can be found on line at: REP Terminal Report

 JC Kellam, Room 489